talmolab/sleap/develop/_sources/help.md.txt

 ### I've found a bug or have another problem!

-Feel free to [open an issue](https://github.com/murthylab/sleap/issues) and we'll get back to you as soon as we can!
+Feel free to [open an issue](https://github.com/talmolab/sleap/issues) and we'll get back to you as soon as we can!

 ### Can I just talk to someone?

 SLEAP is a complex machine learning system intended for general use, so it's possible that we failed to consider the specifics of the situation in which you may be interested in using it with.

-Feel free to reach out to us at `sleap@princeton.edu` if you have a question that isn't covered here.
+Feel free to reach out to us at `talmo@salk.edu` if you have a question that isn't covered here.